 Mozilla Fellow for Science 2015-2016

-I am an applied quantitative ecologist who uses approaches from data science to help solve problems in conservation, sustainability, and ecosystem management.
+I am a computational ecologist who uses approaches from data science to help solve problems in conservation, sustainability, and ecosystem management.
 I combine a background in physics and organismal ecology with influences from the tech sector and conservation NGOs to ask questions and build tools addressing problems in population ecology.
 I like insects, information theory, and practical answers to complex questions.
 I have published a surprising number of scientific papers about ladybugs.

 I also have strong interests in social justice in science, and believe that directly addressing diversity issues through technology and culture change benefits both scientists and science.
 I teach a course called Reproducible Quantitative Methods that touches on many of these topics.